Rhodes Scholarship ..........................................................................due Thursday, August 17, 12 noon

-- Be a college junior pursuing a bachelor’s degree during the following academic year.
-"Junior" means a student who plans to continue full-time undergraduate study and who expects to receive a baccalaureate degree between December and August of the following year.
+- Be a college junior.
+"Junior" means a student who plans to continue full-time undergraduate study and who expects to receive a baccalaureate degree between December 2017 and August 2018.

 - Be a United States citizen or a United States national from American Samoa or the Commonwealth of the Northern Mariana Islands.

-- Have a documented history of receiving need-based financial aid during his or her undergraduate years.
+- Have a documented history of receiving need-based financial aid during the undergraduate years.
 Primary evidence of meeting this criterion is a student’s history of receiving need-based institutional, state or federal grants-in-aid.
 An institutional financial aid officer will be required to complete a Financial Data Sheet certifying that the student meets this criterion.
-During the selection process, the amount of financial need will be one of the factors considered, with preference being given to candidates for whom the awarding of a scholarship would significantly increase the likelihood of the student’s being able to attend graduate school.
+During the selection process, the amount of financial need will be one of the factors considered, with preference being given to candidates for whom the awarding of a scholarship would significantly increase the likelihood of the students being able to attend graduate school.

 - Selection Committee interviews:early to mid-February

 Udall Undergraduate Scholarship .......................................................due Friday, January 19, 12 noon